 If you’re looking for an alternative option to the Head Kore 105 that still provides you tremendous versatility, a lightweight feel, and can work for a one ski option this season, check these out:

-- Atomic Bent Chetler (review) – These are a model that rivals the Kore 105 in terms of fun.
+- Atomic Bent Chetler – These are a model that rivals the Kore 105 in terms of fun.
 They are a blast to ski on and come highly recommended for those who want a playful and responsive all-mountain ski.
 The bigger sizes are awesome in powder and the smaller version of the ski will give you versatility all season long.
+Read my detailed review to learn more.

 Can a lightweight ski perform well in deep or cruddy conditions?